 Focus on the present, and the future.
 You can talk about a particular role you want to have in HR in three years from now, or even about starting your own recruitment consultancy ten years down the road.
 Another great alternative is referring to your strengths, personality traits and abilities that make from you an excellent candidate for working in HR.

-Changing a career is nothing unusual in 21st century
+Changing a career for HR is nothing unusual in 21st century

 If you’ve worked in a completely different field for years, it definitely isn’t a showstopper.
 Many people experience a burnout, sooner or later in their career, and changing their field of work completely is one of the best ways of dealing with the burnout.